 Chicagoland Speedway (1.5 miles, Intermediate, tri-oval) in Joliet, Illinois

 The track in Joliet, Illinois in the southwest of Chicago is one of the most typical of the NASCAR "cookie cutter tracks", ie a 1.5-mile oval with the familiar D-shaped layout.
 A special feature of the track but on, because basically the Chicagoland Speedway is one big curve, as the backstretch as is "tri-oval" the home stretch also bent.
-The banking in the turns with 18 ° steep and is not just a place behind the faster routes from Atlanta, Texas, and Lowe's Motor Speedway.
+The banking in the turns with 18 ° steep and not just occupied a place behind the faster routes from Atlanta, Texas, and Lowe's Motor Speedway.
 The start-finish straight can at least provide 11 °, while the "counter-curve" still has 5 °.